 - M3.1 Check the validity of the protest or request for redress. - Are the contents adequate (rule 61.2 or 62)? • - Was it delivered in time?
-If not, is there good reason to extend the time limit (rule 61.3 or 62.2)? - When required, was the protestor involved in or a witness to • the incident (rule 60.1(a))? - When necessary, was 'Protest' hailed and, if required, a red flag displayed correctly (rule 61.1(a))? - When the flag or hail was not necessary, was the protestee • informed? - Decide whether the protest or request for redress is valid (rule • 63.5). - Once the validity of the protest or request has been • determined, do not let the subject be introduced again unless truly new evidence is available. - M3.2 Take the evidence (rule 63.6). - Ask the protestor and then the protestee to tell their stories. • Then allow them to question one another.
+If not, is there good reason to extend the time limit (rule 61.3 or 62.2)? - When required, was the protestor involved in or a witness to the incident (rule 60.1(a))? - When necessary, was 'Protest' hailed and, if required, a red flag displayed correctly (rule 61.1(a))? - When the flag or hail was not necessary, was the protestee • informed? - Decide whether the protest or request for redress is valid (rule • 63.5). - Once the validity of the protest or request has been determined, do not let the subject be introduced again unless truly new evidence is available. - M3.2 Take the evidence (rule 63.6). - Ask the protestor and then the protestee to tell their stories. • Then allow them to question one another.
 In a redress matter, ask the party to state the request. - Make sure you know what facts each party is alleging before • calling any witnesses.
 Their stories may be different. - Allow anyone, including a boat's crew, to give evidence.
 It is • the party who normally decides which witnesses to call, although the protest committee may also call witnesses (rule 63.6(a)).
 The question asked by a party 'Would you like to hear N?' is best answered by 'It is your choice.' - Call each party's witnesses (and the protest committee's if any) ۲ one by one.
 Limit parties to questioning the witness(es).
 (They may wander into general statements.) - Invite the protestee to question the protestor's witness first • (and vice versa).
-This prevents the protestor from leading his witness from the beginning. - Allow members of the protest committee who saw the incident to give evidence (rule 63.6(b)), but only while the parties are present.
-Members who give evidence may be questioned, should take care to relate all they know about the incident that could affect the decision, and may remain on the protest committee (rule 63.3(a)).
+This prevents the protestor from leading his witness from the beginning. - Allow members of the protest committee who saw the incident • to give evidence (rule 63.6(b)), but only while the parties are committee (rule 63.3(a)).